Skip links and keyboard navigation

 Apply a sentence

-- To reduce the risk of losing valuable contextual information, always sentence at the file or container level and not at the individual document/record level
+• To reduce the risk of losing valuable contextual information, always sentence at the file or container level and not at the individual document/record level

-- Ensure you have the current version of the relevant retention and disposal schedule, especially if records have been sentenced earlier
+• Ensure you apply the current version of the relevant retention and disposal schedule to your public records, especially if sentencing has been undertaken using an earlier version of the retention and disposal schedule

 Bulk sentencing